dortania/GPU-Buyers-Guide/nvidia-gpu.md

 * [Lilu.kext](https://github.com/acidanthera/Lilu/releases)
 * [WhateverGreen.kext](https://github.com/acidanthera/WhateverGreen/releases)

+Extras:

+* `shikigva=40` boot flag: Swaps boardID to iMac14,2 for better Nvidia Support and whitelists patches
+* NvidiaWeb property: Forces `nvda_drv=1` on each boot, required for systems with non-native NVRAM(EmuVariableUEFI)

 **Maxwell Series \(GTX 9xx, 745, 750 and ti variant\) Highest Supported OS: High Sierra 10.13.6**

 Same idea as Pascal, though the naming scheme is a bit odd as the GTX 745, 750 and 750ti are all Maxwell based even though they’re being marketed with the Kepler line so be wary when buying